Leaving Money to Stepchildren: Rules and Risks

 How do unused allowances transfer to a surviving spouse and why does that matter?

 Unused nil-rate bands, including residence allowances, can transfer between spouses on the first death.
-That can double available tax-free allowances on the second death, affecting how much wealth is preserved for descendants and step-relations.
+That can double available outside the scope of IHT allowances on the second death, affecting how much wealth is preserved for descendants and step-relations.

 Are there cases when a partner’s child is not treated as a step-relation for IHT purposes?